Daniel-xsy/RoboBEV/README.md

 - **mCE (the lower the better):** The *average corruption error* (in percentage) of a candidate model compared to the baseline model, which is calculated among all corruption types across three severity levels.
 - **mRR (the higher the better):** The *average resilience rate* (in percentage) of a candidate model compared to its "clean" performance, which is calculated among all corruption types across three severity levels.

-Symbol <sup>:star:</sup> denotes the baseline model adopted in *mCS* calculation.
+Symbol <sup>:star:</sup> denotes the baseline model adopted in *mCE* calculation.
 For more detailed experimental results, please refer to [docs/results](docs/results/).

 | Model | mCE (%) $\downarrow$ | mRR (%) $\uparrow$ | Clean | Cam Crash | Frame Lost | Color Quant | Motion Blur | Bright | Low Light | Fog | Snow |
 | -: | :-: | :-: |:-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |